 - Loss of Future Tenants: For prospective tenants with pet allergies, a history of animals living in the unit may be a deal breaker.

 - Lack of Clean Up: Pet waste left outside can create an odor that’s offensive to neighbors and tarnish the appearance of the property.

 If you do decide to allow pets on the property, check your insurance policy to ensure you’re covered for the types of breeds you allow and if there are any limitations or exclusions to the coverage.

 Rental Property Pet Policy Recommendation

-No one understands better than Bay Management Group Philadelphia how to properly manage a Philly rental property, especially those that allow pets.
+No one understands better than Bay Property Management Group Philadelphia how to properly manage a Philly rental property, especially those that allow pets.
 We are committed to treating our clients’ homes as we would our own.
 We develop pet policies that provide the most suitable tenant pool and bring in the most money for the property.